top of page

 Trimming

 Swedish Lapphunds should NEVER be trimmed or shaved unless medically necessary.
 No clippering, scissoring, or trimming is to be done for showing - they are to be shown au naturale.
-You may trim hair on paws as needed.
+You may trim hair on paws pads as needed and dogs not being shown can have toes trimmed if absolutely needed.
+For the show ring they should be shown as natural as possible.

 20210509_154525_edited.jpg